aimms/how-to/Articles/496/496-tls-connection-version.rst

     #.  the most `widely used transport layer security protocol <https://www.sans.org/reading-room/whitepapers/vpns/paper/39715>`_

     #.  considered to be `reasonably okay <https://www.howsmyssl.com/>`_

     There is a clear trend of increasing adoption of TLS 1.3.

 #.
 Servers securing their connection using TLS 1.2 are still supported by AIMMS PRO 2.36.2 and AIMMS Developer 4.76.4.
     In short, when a client supports TLS 1.3, it also support TLS 1.2.

+#.
+WinUI applications published on AIMMS PRO may also be affected by organizations enforcing TLS 1.2 or TLS 1.3,
+    see :doc:`Evolution of AIMMS using Transport Layer Security<../520/520-evolution-of-transport-layer-security>`